Trees must fall to make way for space shuttle's L.A. road trip

 Nothing like it has ever been moved through city streets.

-The 75-ton spaceship stretches 122 feet (37 metres) in length, measures 78 feet (24 m) from wingtip to wingtip and will stand more than five stories tall, lying on its belly on a special rolling platform that will carry it at an average speed of a mile an hour.
+The 75-ton spaceship stretches 122 feet in length, measures 78 feet from wingtip to wingtip and will stand more than five stories tall, lying on its belly on a special rolling platform that will carry it at an average speed of a mile an hour.

 The transport vehicle, which can turn at sharp angles, is "driven" via remote control by an operator who walks beside it, Rudolph said.
 The work is estimated to cost about $10 million and is being paid for through donations.